info-com/econtext-sdk-php/doc/source/classify/url/url-setdata.rst

 setData
 =======

-Set the list of long-form text posts that will be passed along to the eContext API.
+Set the list of URLs that will be passed along to the eContext API for classification.

 Description
 ^^^^^^^^^^^

 .. code-block:: php

-    public Text Text::setData($data)
+    public Url Url::setData($data)

 Parameters
 ^^^^^^^^^^

 $data
-    A list of text (long-form) posts that will be classified
+    A list of urls that will be retrieved and classified

 Return Values
 ^^^^^^^^^^^^^

-Returns the :ref:`classify-text` object for method chaining
+Returns the :ref:`classify-url` object for method chaining